Riyad El Cadi

 Marrakech, Morocco

-The more epicurean, meanwhile, can enjoy the heated plunge pool, the hammam (steam bath), the tented roof terrace, the library, and some excellent food and wine served in a quasi house-party atmopshere.
-Five minutes walk from the front door is the famous Djemaa el-Fna square, bustling with snake-charmers, storytellers, medicine men and food stalls, in what has been described as one of the world’s greatest shows.
+The more epicurean meanwhile, can enjoy the heated plunge pool, the hammam (steam bath), the tented roof terrace, the library, and some excellent food and wine.
+Just a short walk from the front door is the famous Djemaa el-Fna square, bustling with snake-charmers, storytellers, medicine men and food stalls, in what has been described as one of the world’s greatest shows.

 Highs

-• Good option for families with more space than most riads, huge suites and a self-contained house sleeping up to 5
+• It's a great option for families with huge suites and a self-contained house sleeping up to 5

 • There's a plunge pool and most rooms have air-conditioning to provide welcome relief from the heat